 - Happiness guarantee

 - Low-price guarantee

-In general, nothing seems to ever beat a money-back guarantee.
-The most effective guarantee you can provide your shoppers is the promise that you’ll give them a refund if they change their mind.
+In general, a money-back guarantee is the most effective guarantee you can provide—the promise that you’ll give shoppers a refund if they change their mind.

 But that doesn’t mean you can’t have multiple guarantees.
-You could offer a money-back guarantee and a product-specific guarantee, like Away Luggage’s “TSA-approved lock” guarantee:
+You could offer a money-back guarantee and a product-specific guarantee, like the “TSA-approved lock” guarantee by Away.

-So next, take some time to think about guarantees you can offer.
-Your goal here is to minimize any feeling of risk and replace it with a sense of security in your shoppers.
+Take some time to think about the guarantees you can offer to minimize risk and replace it with a sense of security in your shoppers.